 Shortlands

-It’s Never Too Early to Begin Estate Planning: What You Need to Do Now
+Why Estate Planning Matters and What You Need to Do Now

 One thing that every single person on this planet has in common is that none of us can take anything with us when we die.
 All our belongings stay behind on Earth and need to be redistributed or disposed of responsibly.
 That is where estate planning comes in.
 Your estate comprises everything you own – property, savings, life insurances, vehicles, books, furniture…